yonatanrozin/Space-Mapper-Car/README.md

 ## Credits

 - A huge thanks to [David Rios](https://riosriosrios.com/) for bestowing upon me and my other classmates the knowledge and inspiration necessary to make this project happen!
-- Additional thanks to all the ITP students and faculty involved in curating this year's virtual [ITP Winter Show](https://itp.nyu.edu/shows/winter2020/)
-- Finally, a shoutout to [Dan Shiffman](https://shiffman.net/) for showcasing a demonstration of my project during a livestream of the ITP Winter Show on his channel [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)!
+- Additional thanks to all the ITP students and faculty involved in curating this year's virtual [ITP Winter Show](https://itp.nyu.edu/shows/winter2020/) and a special shoutout to [Dan Shiffman](https://shiffman.net/) for showcasing a demonstration of my project during a livestream of the show on his channel [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)!